dmunoz-10/my-portfolio/content/blog/dockerizing-vue/index.md

 docker-compose build
 ```

-And the command to create the container is:
+Now, the command to create the container is:

 ```bash
 docker-compose up -d
 ```

-And the commands to start and stop the container are:
+Finally, the commands to start and stop the container are:

 ```bash
 docker-compose start